Product changelog

 Cordon v0.2.7

-This release improves Cordon's local security model with default and client tokens, adds OpenClaw setup support, and makes upgrades and service management smoother.
+This release improves Cordon's local security model with audience-bound default and client tokens, adds OpenClaw setup support, and makes upgrades and service management smoother.

 Added